Childhood Ependymoma Treatment (PDQ®)–Patient Version

 There are different types of ependymomas.

-The World Health Organization (WHO) groups ependymal tumors into four main subtypes:
+The World Health Organization (WHO) groups ependymal tumors into five main subtypes:

 The part of the brain that is affected depends on where the ependymoma forms.